-During 2020 we have reviewed our pay practices and with effect from 2021, as part of our drive to develop a 'one ATS' culture, we are extending our bonus scheme provision, to ensure that all employees across ATS Euromaster, including those in clerical and professional roles, will have the opportunity to earn a bonus.
+During 2021 as part of our drive to develop a 'one ATS' culture, we have extended our bonus scheme provision, to ensure that all employees across ATS Euromaster, including those in clerical and professional roles, now have the opportunity to earn a bonus.
+The impact of these changes will be visible in the Gender Pay Gap report for 2022.